 In this Part —

-“corporation” means the Electricity Networks Corporation, the Regional Power Corporation, or a subsidiary of either of those corporations, but only so far as the corporation is operating a distribution system;
+corporation means the Electricity Networks Corporation, the Regional Power Corporation, or a subsidiary of either of those corporations, but only so far as the corporation is operating a distribution system;

-“eligible customer” means a customer who is supplied with electricity from a distribution system operated by a corporation and consumes not more than 50 MWh of electricity per year;
+eligible customer means a customer who is supplied with electricity from a distribution system operated by a corporation and consumes not more than 50 MWh of electricity per year;

-“emergency operating state” has the meaning given by section 3.5.1 of the Wholesale Electricity Market Rules published in the Gazette on 5 October 2004 at pages 4323 to 4725.
+emergency operating state has the meaning given by section 3.5.1 of the Wholesale Electricity Market Rules published in the Gazette on 5 October 2004 at pages 4323 to 4725.

 [Section 16 amended in Gazette 31 Mar 2006 p.
 1346.]